What is the Trademark Opposition

-Let’s learn briefly about the meaning of trademark opposition, reasons for filing an opposition against a trademark, the process of trademark opposition, brief input trademark objection and differences between trademark opposition and objection.
+Let&rsquo's learn briefly about the meaning of trademark opposition, reasons for filing an opposition against a trademark, the process of trademark opposition, brief input trademark objection and differences between trademark opposition and objection.

 What is Trademark Opposition

-Trademark opposition arises at the time where the proposed trademark is opposed by a third party that can be made by any individual or any company whose trademark is registered, with the intention of protecting the misuse of any brand names
+Trademark opposition arises at the time when the proposed trademark is opposed by a third party that can be made by any individual or any company whose trademark is registered, with the intention of protecting the misuse of any brand names

 Reasons for Trademark Opposition

 The following are some of the reasons raised against the proposed trademark opposition such as,

 - Opposition is raised when the proposed trademark is identical to the existing trademark.

 - When the proposed trademark lacks being innovative or unique.